An Essential Guide to Downsizing Your Home

 Many people who enter retirement will downsize their homes to release equity as selling their homes and moving to a smaller property will usually be more cost-effective than an equity-release scheme.

 A smaller property is likely going to cost a lot less than the house you currently live in.
-The average downsizer now sells their home for more than £100,000 profit, £8,000 more than people in the same situation 10 years ago.
+According to the Daily Mail's research, the average downsizer now sells their home for "more than £100,000 profit".
+This is "£8,000 more than they were 10 years ago".
 However, it’s important to note that this will vary depending on your personal circumstances, meaning you should discuss your options with your lender or solicitor before deciding.

 What Are The Pros and Cons of Downsizing?